Examination assignment 2 - 2DV517

 - User files - Administrators of the site can upload images and other document to the platform, these are usually stored in a folder on the web server.
-But when you want to scale the web servers you need to move the storage of these files to a central location, like a file server.

-Data from ACME
+Data from the company

 If you need more data or information be sure to ask for it on the iterative meetings where the teachers also will act as customers.